lkonarek/lkonarek/_posts/2020-04-27-NBA-Capstone-Part-One.md

 ---
 layout: post
-title: NBA & Data Science
+title: Data Science in the last 20 years of the NBA:
----

 ## Introduction: